KarthikVundela/Ase_lab10/README.md

 # Ase_lab10
-A web Application based on MongoDb CRUD operations deployed in aws
+A web Application based on MongoDb CRUD operations deployed in AWS